anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ## Wheels

 Elitewheels has broken out of the "cheap AliExpress wheels" category.
 Their better wheelsets are considered serious wheels now.
-But, I did not buy one of those.
+But I did not buy one of those.
 Instead, I bought their entry-level, AliExpress-special ENT gravel wheels.
 They are basic 45mm carbon wheels with centerlock disc mounts, basic aluminum hubs, and generic bearings.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/elitewheels_ent_gravel_2.png">